15A NCAC 13B .1632 GROUNDWATER SAMPLING AND ANALYSIS REQUIREMENTS

-(b) The ground-water monitoring program shall include sampling and analytical methods that are appropriate for ground-water sampling and that accurately measure hazardous constituents and other monitoring parameters in ground-water samples.
+(b) The groundwater monitoring program shall include sampling and analytical methods for groundwater sampling that measure monitored constituents and other monitoring parameters in groundwater samples.

 (c) The sampling procedures and frequency shall be protective of human health and the environment.

-(d) Ground-water elevations shall be measured in each well immediately prior to purging, each time ground-water is sampled.
-The owner or operator shall determine the rate and direction of ground-water flow each time ground-water is sampled.
-Ground-water elevations in wells which monitor the same waste management area shall be measured within a period of time short enough to avoid temporal variations in ground-water flow which could preclude accurate determination of ground-water flow rate and direction.
-The owner or operator shall determine ground-water elevation and flow as follows:
+(d) Each time groundwater is sampled, groundwater elevations shall be measured in each well prior to purging.
+The owner or operator shall determine the rate and direction of groundwater flow each time groundwater is sampled.
+Groundwater elevations in wells that monitor the same waste management area shall be measured within a 24-hour period of time to avoid temporal variations in groundwater flow that could preclude accurate determination of groundwater flow rate and direction.
+The owner or operator shall determine groundwater elevation and flow as follows:

-(1) In order to accurately determine ground-water elevations for each monitoring well, the wells shall have been surveyed.
+(1) To determine accurate groundwater elevations for each monitoring well, the wells shall have been surveyed.
 If required by G.S.
-89C, a professional land surveyor shall survey the wells.
+89C, a licensed professional land surveyor shall survey the wells.
 [Note: The North Carolina Board of Examiners for Engineers and Surveyors has determined, via a letter dated July 16, 2010, that the surveying pursuant to this Paragraph constitutes practicing surveying under G.S.
 89C.]
-The survey of the wells shall conform to at least the following levels of accuracy:
+The survey of the wells shall conform to the following levels of accuracy:

-(2) In order to determine the rate of ground-water flow, the owner or operator shall provide data for hydraulic conductivity and porosity for the formation materials at each of the well locations.
+(2) To determine the rate of groundwater flow, the owner or operator shall provide data for hydraulic conductivity and porosity for the formation materials at each of the well locations.

-(f) The number of samples collected to establish ground-water quality data shall be consistent with the appropriate statistical procedures to be used, as provided for in 40 CFR 258.
+(f) The number of samples collected to establish groundwater quality data shall be consistent with the statistical procedures to be used, as provided for in Paragraph (g) of this Rule.